cle37/Pasta-Identifier-with-Jetson-Nano/README.md

 Pasta Identifier was made through transfer learning with the training of a custom dataset of pasta shapes.
 This program works with the Image Classification part of the Hello AI World Tutorial here: https://github.com/dusty-nv/jetson-inference

-## Files In this Repository
+## Files for This Project

-Included in this repository are all of the files necessary to run this program as well as the raw dataset so you can train more pasta shapes!
+The files listed below are all of the files necessary to run this program as well as the raw dataset so you can train more pasta shapes!
+The files were too large to be uploaded here, so download links are provided below in Instructions.
 - pastaidentifierdata: the images used to train pasta shapes
 - pastaidentifiermodels: the model of the Pasta Identifier